 Flying into Seattle and driving a car or renting an RV?
 Circle to the east for most of the sights and add on the Olympic Peninsula at the beginning or end.

 Only have a few days?
 Just pick one part of the trip and see that area.

 Want to add on the two sights we skipped (Klondike NHS in Seattle and Fort Vancouver NHS in Vancouver)?
 You should be able to see each with just about a half-day stop in each city.
 That might be a little difficult with an RV but not impossible.

 Yep, the options are just about endless for your Washington RV trip itinerary.

 Final Thoughts on Our Washington RV Trip Itinerary

 When most folks think of Washington, they think of Seattle and rainy weather, but there is a lot more to the state.

 We really enjoyed the variety of Washington, both in terms of the types of sites and the terrain.
 Where else can you drive a few hours in one direction and find a nuclear reactor along the semi-arid banks of the Columbia River and then find a rainforest a few hours in the opposite direction?

 The biggest thing we wanted on this trip was more time.
-It’s tough to really explore this state in less than a month, so bear that in mind when you are planning your trip.
+It’s tough to really explore this state in less than a month, so bear that in mind when you are planning your Washington RV trip itinerary.